gricci2/I2S-Verilog-Driver/README.md

 These signals allow for a 44.1 KHz audio passthrough.
 The audio is sampled at a resolution of 24 bits per channel.

+Using a next state/current state FSM, here are the states used in the I2S2 module:

+- `HALT` :
+- `WAIT_ONE` :
+- `READ` :